IFTE-13/SQL/README.md

-# 📌 SQL Learning Repository
+# 📌 Structured Query Language

 Welcome to the **SQL Learning Repository**!
 This repository is designed to help students and beginners learn SQL from the ground up with structured lessons, hands-on exercises, and real-world projects.